ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 formats which make rate-limiting, filtering, or blocking by firewalls possible.

-The protocol's loop avoidance mechanisms SHOULD be able to use identifiers that change over time and MUST NOT use identifiers tied to network topology.
-In particular such mechanism should not rely on any FQDN, IP address or identifier tied to a public certificate used or owned by the server.
+The protocol's loop avoidance mechanisms SHOULD be able to use identifiers that change over time.
+Identifiers MUST NOT relate to network topology, in particular such mechanism should not rely on any FQDN, IP address or identifier tied to a public certificate used or owned by the server.
 Servers SHOULD be able to migrate and change any identifier used as stratum topologies or network